fathiannisa/SQL-Retail-Operations-Insight/README.md

-# SQL Project: Warehouse and Customer Analysis
+# 📊📦 SQL Project: Warehouse and Customer Analysis

 This repository contains SQL queries that analyze various aspects of warehouse stock, sales, and customer behavior.
 The goal is to provide insights into inventory management, product profitability, and customer purchasing patterns.
 The queries focus on filtering, sorting, aggregation, and the use of window functions to generate meaningful business insights.

-## Project Objectives
+## 🎯Project Objectives

 The main objectives of this project are:
 - **Inventory Analysis:** To evaluate the current stock levels, understand product variations, and identify understocked or overstocked items.
 - **Sales Simulation:** To project potential sales under different price scenarios, calculate profitability, and determine which products generate the most profit.
 - **Customer Behavior Analysis:** To examine customer demographics, purchasing habits, and patterns, as well as assess the impact of credit limits and city-based promotions.

-## Tools and Techniques Used
+## 🛠️Tools and Techniques Used

 This project utilizes several key SQL techniques to perform the analysis: